 impose additional risk/restrictions related to post-contingency response to recognized contingencies; and

-interfere with the operation of IESO-administered markets (i.e., do not result in changes in generation dispatch, market clearing price, or congestion payments).
+interfere with the operation of IESO-administered markets (i.e., do not result in changes in generation dispatch or market price).

 Inclusion in operating instructions – During normal situations, the IESO will include such advance-approved proposals in its operating instructions ahead of real-time operations.

-Abnormal conditions – During abnormal situations (e.g., forced outages, responding to contingencies, system restorations, etc.), the IESO may deviate from the above provisions while respecting their intent to the extent possible.
+Abnormal situations – During abnormal situations (e.g., forced outages, responding to contingencies, system restorations, etc.), the IESO may deviate from the above provisions while respecting their intent to the extent possible.

 Control Actions to Increase Transfer Capability